Step 2 of 2

 By submitting this form, I am giving express written consent to be contacted by Vista College using the information provided.

 Getting started in the world of business means having a handle on key skills.
 Whatever the challenges ahead, our business diploma gets you Day 1 Ready.
 This means having more under your belt than business basics—we equip you with the knowledge and confidence to perform under pressure on Day 1 of a new job.
-If you need to prepare for your first business job, this program teaches you everything you need in less than a year*.
+If you need to prepare for your first business job, this program teaches you everything you need in less than 10 months*.

 Our students benefit from the experiences of instructors who are real professionals—and from research into the skills that employers are looking for.
 Our courses are hands-on: you’ll build a business plan and deliver presentations.
 As with today’s work environments, you’ll collaborate in a team.
 Our business students get to know office software, learn important terms, and pick up accounting skills.
 They’re ready to apply them across a huge variety of workplaces, including: